Section A: UK Visa Fee Increases April 2026

 The Immigration Health Surcharge (IHS) is a fee paid by foreign nationals who are coming to the UK for longer than six months.
 It is payable at the same time as the visa application fee, and is designed to cover the cost of NHS services during their stay.

 The IHS is charged per visa applicant at a rate of £1,035 per year of stay.
-A reduced rate of £776 per year is available for students and children.
+A reduced rate of £776 per year applies to students, their dependants, Youth Mobility Scheme applicants and children under 18.

 For example, for a family of four (father, mother, 2 children) applying for a 3-year Skilled Worker visa (assuming the mother is the main applicant), adding the main applicant’s surcharge and the dependants’ surcharges, the total cost for the family’s healthcare surcharge over 3 years is £3,105 (mother) + £3,105 (father) + £2,328 (child 1) + £2,328 (child 2) = £10,866.